McClinton voted Pa. speaker; first Black woman to win post

 HARRISBURG, Pa.
 (AP) — Philadelphia state Rep. Joanna McClinton on Tuesday became the first woman to serve as speaker of the Pennsylvania House, ascending to the chamber’s top position on the strength of a fresh one-vote Democratic majority.

+“It was almost 250 years before a woman could stand at this desk, not just to give a prayer, but to get the gavel,” McClinton said after being sworn in.
+“That’s pretty incredible.”

 The leadership reshuffling came nearly two months after Rep. Mark Rozzi, a Berks County Democrat, became the surprise choice for speaker.
-Democrats flipped a net of 12 seats in November to retake majority control after more than a decade, but their margin did not become effective until their candidates won three special elections earlier this month.
+Democrats flipped a net of 12 seats in November to retake majority control by the narrowest of margins after more than a decade, but their control did not become effective until their candidates won three special elections earlier this month.

-Rozzi had been serving as speaker since his surprise election on Jan.
-3, and said Tuesday he was willingly stepping aside but would remain a House member.
+Rozzi said Tuesday he was willingly stepping aside after being speaker since Jan.
+3, but is remaining a House member.
+Rozzi’s top legislative priority, a two-year window for victims to file otherwise outdated lawsuits with claims of child sexual abuse, passed the House last week but faces an uncertain fate in the GOP-majority Senate.

+“I will not allow the allure of power or the trappings of office to keep me from doing what is right.
+I was not elected by the people for this office and I will not stand in the way of the woman who was,” Rozzi said in floor remarks.
 He called McClinton “one of the most intelligent and compassionate women I have met in politics.”

-In nominating her, Rep. Malcolm Kenyatta, D-Philadelphia, noted McClinton is also the second African American to serve as speaker, after the late Speaker Leroy Irvis.
-The vote was 102-99, reflecting two absences.
+In nominating her, Rep. Malcolm Kenyatta, D-Philadelphia, noted McClinton is also the second African American to serve as speaker, after the late Speaker Leroy Irvis, who held the position in the late 1970s.
+The vote for McClinton over the Republican nominee, Rep. Carl Walker Metzgar of Somerset County, was 102-99, reflecting two absences.

 “She’s brilliant, formidable, and she gives voice to our values in ways that ring so true it reverberates around this chamber,” said Rep. Dan Frankel, D-Allegheny.